Configuration

 Environment variable overrides

 Secrets and select config fields can be set via DENKEEPER_* environment variables.
 These take precedence over values in the TOML file, enabling the standard Kubernetes pattern of a ConfigMap for config and a Secret for credentials.
+The list is an explicit allowlist — arbitrary config fields are not settable via the environment.

 | Env Var | Config Field |